Purchasing a new home in Cary with RE/MAX Performance

 When submitting your offer, most likely you'll want to submit "earnest money."
 This is a cash deposit submitted to the seller to secure an offer to purchase the property and is most often applied to the cost of closing.
 If the offer is accepted, we should close on the home within 30 to 60 days after.
 This allows necessary time for your mortgage financing.

 Step 6 – Negotiate the deal

-Unfortunately most deals aren't closed on the beginning offer.
-It's widely common to receive a counter offer.
-But don't let it alarm you.
-We'll consider whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.
+Most contracts aren't closed on the initial offer, and it's very common to receive a counter offer.
+Don't let this intimidate you.
+We'll consider whether or not to consent to the counter offer, propose our own counter offer, or refuse the seller's offer and move on.